 Real talk: buying a house can be intimidating.
 So we created the first-time homebuyer series to take the mystery and anxiety out of the house-hunting process.
 Dive into our complete guide which covers every step of the process: why you should buy a house, how to get pre-approved for a loan, how to find an agent, what to look for in a house, how to make an offer (and negotiate!), how an inspection works and how to close once you find the dream home.
 Don’t worry we spell it all out for you so that if this is your first time (or third) you’ll have all of the information you need for a successful purchase right at your fingertips.
 Read the entire series here.

 It’s a raging debate among millennials, early Gen-Zers and pretty much anyone else who’s renting their home.
-According to a 2019 report from the National Association of REALTORS®, 86 percent of first-time homebuyers last year were 28 years old or younger, i.e. millennials.
+According to a 2021 report from the National Association of REALTORS®, 82 percent of buyers age 22-30 years old were first-time buyers and 48 percent of buyers age 31-40 were first-time buyers, i.e. millennials.

 Are Millennials Even Buying Houses?

 Ask any millennial (people born between 1980 and 1998) why they haven’t bought a house yet and you’ll probably hear all about insurmountable debt, high costs of living, stagnant wages, etc. There’s been a widespread belief for a few years that millennials would never be interested in becoming homeowners because of their student loan debt and delayed participation in traditional economic and social milestones, like getting married, having kids and yes, buying houses.